 Thor: Dark World

-This is post Avengers, but pre-Ultron.
-The next few films’ place on the timeline aren’t always made abundantly clear.
+This is post-Avengers, but pre-Ultron.
+The next few films’ places on the timeline aren’t always made abundantly clear.
 Careful attention to details helps us place this one.

 Captain America: Winter Soldier